OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 Desirability
 -------------------------------------------

 Finally, the desirability of the the entities can be represented several ways.
-Perhaps the simplest is plotting how the each ranked each other.
+Perhaps the simplest is plotting how each entity  ranked each other.
 In the first graph, each column represents the rankings received by an officer; the diamond represents the officer's mean rank.
 If all hospitals believed the officer was the best fit for them, all 22 blue dots (as well as the diamond) would be at $y$=1.
 The second graph is similar, but reflects the desirability of each hospital, from the officer's perspective.
 These blue points are distributed more evenly than in the real world, because the preference data was (simply) generated.

 ![](figure-png/graph-desirability-1.png)<!-- -->![](figure-png/graph-desirability-2.png)<!-- -->